Noble Doss

-Noble Webster Doss (May 22, 1920 – February 15, 2009) was an American professional football halfback who played professionally for the Philadelphia Eagles of the National Football League (NFL) and the New York Yankees of the All-America Football Conference (AAFC).
-He played college football at Texas.
+Noble Webster Doss (May 22, 1920 – February 15, 2009) was an American professional football player who was a halfback for the Philadelphia Eagles of the National Football League (NFL) and the New York Yankees of the All-America Football Conference (AAFC).
+He played college football for the Texas Longhorns.
+He was drafted by the Eagles in the 11th round of the 1942 NFL draft (#93 overall).

+Early life

+Doss was born in Temple, Texas and played high school football at Temple High School.

+He was named to the Texas High School Sports Hall of Fame in 1995.

+College career

+Doss played in the 1946 Chicago Charities College All-Star Game.

-"The Impossible catch"
+The "impossible catch"

-On November 28, 1940 during the annual Texas-Texas A&M game at Memorial stadium, Doss caught an over the head pass on the 3rd play of the game that set up a 1 yard rushing touchdown by Pete Layden on the next play.
-Deemed the "impossible catch" by fans due to the length of the pass and nature of the catch; the drive was the only scoring drive of the game.
+On November 28, 1940 during the annual Texas-Texas A&M game at Memorial stadium, Doss caught an over-the-head pass on the 3rd play of the game that set up a 1 yard rushing touchdown by Pete Layden on the next play.
+Deemed the "impossible catch" by fans due to the length of the pass and nature of the catch, this was the only scoring drive of the game.
 The 7-0 victory over the Aggies prevented them from back-to-back National Championship seasons and knocked them out of a Rose bowl appearance.